evaleev/libint/INSTALL.md

   * Debian (TBD)
   * Fedora (TBD)
 * If you want to know how to _use_ a libint library in your code:
-  * if you use C++11 or later (strongly recommended): read [this](https://github.com/evaleev/libint/wiki/using-modern-CPlusPlus-API) instead
+  * if you use C++11 or later (strongly recommended): read the [Libint Wiki](https://github.com/evaleev/libint/wiki/using-modern-CPlusPlus-API)
-  * if you use pre-2011 C++, C, Fortran, or any other language, refer to the [Libint Programmer's Manual](http://sourceforge.net/projects/libint/files/libint-for-beginners/progman.pdf/download)
+  * if you use pre-2011 C++, C, Fortran, or any other language, refer to the [Libint Programmer's Manual](https://sourceforge.net/projects/libint/files/libint-for-beginners/progman-2.0.3-stable.pdf/download)
 * If you want to _build and use_ a libint _library_:
   * if all you want is a basic library that computes integrals necessary to compute energies, use the pre-generated library labeled "lmax=6 library (standard ints only)" from the [latest release](https://github.com/evaleev/libint/releases/latest) of Libint
   * many codes using libint, e.g. orca and mpqc, already include an appropriately configured libint library, and you do not need to generate it yourself
   * if you need compilation directions, _read on_, skipping the compiler/generation parts.
+(TARBALL)
 * If you want to know how to _generate_ a libint _library_ using the libint _compiler_, these are some compelling circumstances:
   * if you need a custom libint library with choice of integral types, AM, orderings, language interfaces, etc.
   * if you want to develop libint with new integral types, recurrence relations, and computation